james2doyle/simple-slack-slash-supplier/README.md

 ### Handling `application/x-www-form-urlencoded`

-Slack send their POST requests using `Content-Type: application/x-www-form-urlencoded`.
+Slack sends their `POST` requests using `Content-Type: application/x-www-form-urlencoded`.
+This is not a content type that Lambda supports out-of-the-box.
+We need to do some legwork in order to map that raw request body to `JSON` which we can understand more easily in our node handler function.

 Preliminary setup:

 * You must create a standalone `POST` resource action
 * Be sure "Integration type" is set to "Lambda Function"
 * Make sure `Use Lambda Proxy integration` is checked
+* Remove the original `ANY` resource action to be sure it doesn't conflict

 #### Mapping templates

 In order to properly handle `application/x-www-form-urlencoded`, we need to make a mapping template for it.

 Here are the steps:

 * Click on "Integration Request" when viewing the details of your `POST` resource action
 * Pop open the "Mapping templates" accordion